November is Colorado Homeless and Runaway Youth Awareness Month. A local and national public awareness campaign is

 How You Can Get Involved:

-November 14: Join over 60 community and business leaders who will sleep out to raise awareness and support for homeless youth.
+Thursday November 13th: Join over 100 community and business leaders who will sleep out to raise awareness and support for homeless youth.
 Each participant pledges to raise $1,000 and will spend the night sleeping outside on the lawn between Attention Homes' adminstrative office and First United Methodist Church near 15th and Spruce in downtown Boulder.
 Presented in partnership with First United Methodist Church of Boulder.
-To register, click HERE.
+To find out more or register, click HERE.

-Four participating restaurants in Boulder will donate 15% of sales to Attention Homes Runaway and Homeless Youth Program on each Wednesday in November.
+Four participating restaurants in Boulder are participating in Dine Out Attention on each Wednesday in November.